bayareawebpro/laravel-micro-spa-boilerplate/docs/README.md

 - It uses Laravel Sanctum Authentication and the methodology is API-Driven Development.
 - It depends on two packages I wrote: One for the Back-end Searchable Resources, and the other for Front-end Dependency Injection, and AutoLoading of Javascript.
-- If you're not intermediate to "advanced" with ES6 / Vue & Laravel, you might struggle to understand how to use it.
 - Feel free to join the discord server and make any recommendations or suggestions, contributions welcome.

 # Links